The Verdict

 “The gold standard for one-bag travel.
 Expands from 35L to 45L so you're not overpacking when you don't need the space, while dual-access (top and full front) means you never have to unpack everything.”

-The definitive ranking of travel backpacks — from one-bag systems to ultralight packable daypacks.
+Travel backpacks ranked — one-bag systems to ultralight packable daypacks.

 “The gold standard for one-bag travel.
 Expands from 35L to 45L so you're not overpacking when you don't need the space, while dual-access (top and full front) means you never have to unpack everything.”